Massachusetts Small Business Development Center Network

 Compliance Clinic (for Compliance Alliance members only)

-Joining us will be fellow Compliance Alliance member Olga Torres, managing member of Torres Trade Law, who will be on-hand to field questions on trade controls needing legal expertise.
+Joining us will be fellow Compliance Alliance member Ulrika Swanson, partner with the law firm of Cassidy Levy Kent, who will be on-hand to field questions on trade controls needing legal expertise.

 Date: Thursday, April 30, 2026